OpenNMS/opennms-brannock/README.md

 ## Events per second (eps)

-Best we can do, I think, is poll `/rest/api/v2/events/count` a few times and measure the delta.
+Best we can do, I think, is poll `/api/v2/events/count` or `/rest/events/count` a few times and measure the delta.

 ## Metrics persisted per second (mps)